2021 Kerala Legislative Assembly election: Parties and alliances

 The Left Democratic Front (LDF) is a coalition of centre-left to left-wing political parties, led by the Communist Party of India (Marxist) (CPIM).
 The United Democratic Front (UDF) is an alliance of centrist to centre-left political parties led by the Indian National Congress (INC).
 The National Democratic Alliance (NDA) led by Bharatiya Janata Party (BJP) is a coalition of centrist to right-wing parties.

 Left Democratic Front

 An alliance of centre-left to left-wing political parties, the LDF is currently in power.
-The coalition consists of CPI (Marxist), CPI, and several smaller parties.
+The coalition consists of CPI(M), CPI, and several smaller parties.